marjue12255/Copy2AmigaClip/README.md

 - You need some additional ARexx libs from Aminet.
 RexxTricks Lib: http://aminet.net/package/util/rexx/RexxTricks_386.lha and RXSocket Lib:   http://aminet.net/package/comm/tcp/rxsocket.
 ## Installation
 ### Amiga
-Copy copy2amigaclip.rexx to s: and put this in your s:user-startup
+Copy copy2amigaclip.rexx to s: and put this in your s:user-startup or run it in a shell.

     run <>nil: rx s:copy2amigaclip.rexx > nil:
 ### Mac